 RESEARCH INTERESTS AND PROJECTS

 I founded the Amsterdam Cooperation Lab in 2015.
-At this site you can find out more about the many research projects I am involved with by checking out the profiles of the members of the lab.
+The ACL website will provide you information about many research projects we are currently working on.
 Most recently, I have been involved with several projects that address the following questions:

 - How do people think about their interdependence with others?